Submissions will be open on October 1 for our 7th issue, which is themed: Fairy Tales!

-We are now accepting submissions for our charity anthology to thank the servicemen and women who served or are still serving in the U.S. Armed Forces.
+We are now accepting submissions for our charity anthology to thank the servicemen and women who served or are still serving in the Domestic and International Armed Forces.
 To find out more, click here.

 If you’re thinking about submitting, please carefully read the guidelines below.
 Those who do not adhere to them will not have their work read.
 Please understand that our time isn’t any less valuable than yours.
 If you can’t take a few minutes to read the guidelines, why should we take anything longer than that on your submission?
 You took the time to create something wonderful, and we want to give every single one of you the opportunity to have your work seen by making the process as efficient as possible.

 Play on the idea of time.
 Interpret it how you want.
 Think outside the box.
 Create your own mythology.
 Imitate a lost art form or style.
 Look into the future, past, present.
 There is no wrong answer.

 Please send no more than five (5) poems.
 There is no line minimum or maximum.